Skip to main content

 What cron format does the validator support?

-The validator supports the standard 5-field format used by Linux/Unix crontab, Kubernetes CronJobs, and GitHub Actions.
-AWS EventBridge and Quartz use different formats.
+The standard 5-field format used by Linux crontab, Kubernetes CronJobs, and GitHub Actions.
+If you need AWS EventBridge or Quartz validation, those use different formats that I do not support yet.

 Why does my cron expression show as invalid?

-Common reasons include wrong number of fields, out-of-range values, or invalid special characters.
-Check that you have exactly 5 fields and all values are within their valid ranges.
+Usually it is wrong field count, out-of-range values, or invalid special characters.
+Double-check that you have exactly 5 fields and all numbers are within valid ranges.
+I have been bitten by all of these.

 How do I schedule a job for the last day of the month?

-Use the L character in the day-of-month field.
-For example, "0 0 L * *" runs at midnight on the last day of every month.
-Note that not all cron implementations support this.
+Use L in the day-of-month field: "0 0 L * *" runs at midnight on the last day of every month.
+Fair warning - not all cron implementations support L.

 Can I validate multiple cron expressions at once?